vkelmy/ClinicaCare/README.md

 # ClinicaCare
-An app for booking medical appointments build with jetpack compose, kotlin and MVVM architecture.
+An app for booking medical appointments divided in three main parts (Doctor, Patient and Admin), build with jetpack compose, kotlin and MVVM architecture.

 ## Built With
 - [Kotlin](https://kotlinlang.org/) - Official programming language for Android development.